 Administration of Grants

-After a grant has been awarded, the Office of Corporate and Foundation Relations notifies the Dean's Office, the Assistant Comptroller in the Business Office, the appropriate academic department, and the principal investigator about the reporting requirements.
-Periodically afterward, CFR's automated system generates updates which, when applicable, are forwarded to the reporting officer (usually the principal investigator or project director) for handling.
+After a grant has been awarded, the Office of Corporate and Foundation Relations notifies the Dean's Office, the Assistant Comptroller in the Business Office, the appropriate academic department, and the principal investigator of award details, including reporting requirements, as applicable.
+Periodically afterward, CFR's automated system generates updates which are forwarded to the reporting officer (usually the principal investigator or project director) for handling.

 In most cases, we work closely with the reporting officer to draft interim and final reports and provide whatever other assistance might be necessary to meet a reporting deadline.
 For almost all institutional proposals, the Office of Corporate and Foundation Relations drafts the interim and final reports.